Prefontaine and Running Legends

 - A monument in Choshi, Japan

-Other running legends and Olympians who came out of coach Bowerman's UO "stable" include Alberto Salazar, Mary Decker Slaney, Lance Deal and Bill McChesney.
+Other running legends and Olympians who came out of coach Bowerman's UO "stable" include Alberto Salazar, Mary Decker Slaney, Lance Deal, Mac Wilkins and Bill McChesney.

-Breaking the decathlon world record at the 2012 U.S. Olympic Trials right here at Hayward Field, Ashton Eaton is a beloved hometown favorite and the "World's Greatest Athlete."
+Breaking the decathlon world record at the 2012 U.S. Olympic Team Trials - Track and Field right here at Hayward Field, Ashton Eaton is a beloved hometown favorite and the "World's Greatest Athlete."
 He took home the gold medal for the decathlon at the 2012 Olympics in London.
+In 2015, he beat his own world record at the IAAF World Championships in Beijing.
+And in 2016, he won another Olympic gold medal in Rio de Janeiro.

 Eugene's fertile training ground promises to yield new crops of dedicated runners as the seasons progress.